 2. Grind Your Coffee Just Before Brewing

-Like I said earlier, pre-ground coffee only has about 30 minutes of peak freshness once you open the bag and expose the grounds to oxygen.
+Pre-ground coffee only has about 30 minutes of peak freshness once you open the bag and expose the grounds to oxygen.
 This is due to the natural process of oxidation, which browns apples, makes bread stale, and rusts iron.
-Yes, it happens to your coffee.

 Having your own burr coffee grinder is 100% essential to stellar coffee, which is why we consider it the most important piece of coffee gear you can own.